jimmy-oss/somo/README.md

 # DESCRIPTION &#127800;

-The website mainly focuses on Somo Solutions Platform is a web application where teachers can provide assignments of different Subjects to their students.
-Students can then view their assignments, work on them and later submit them on their respective teachers.
+The website mainly focuses on Somo Solutions Platform is a web application where trainers can provide assignments of different Subjects to their students.
+Students can then view their assignments, work on them and later submit them on their respective trainers.

 # Contributors &#129409;